Tepatitlán F.C.: The Classic Alteño

-In this division there is a great rivalry with the rival of the city the Club and the C.D.
-Aves Blancas, so it has become a classic; "The Classic Alteño" is the name given to the football matches that face each other, the two most representative teams from the city of Tepatitlán de Morelos, Jalisco, the Tepatitlán and the Aves Blancas.
+The club has a local rivalry C.D.
+Aves Blancas, another team from Tepatitlán de Morelos, Jalisco.
+Matches between Tepatitlán and the Aves Blancas are known as the "Clásico Alteño", and are regarded as a notable football rivalry within the city.

 The sporting rivalry of both clubs is manifested through the numerous confrontations that throughout history, both in corresponding official matches of the Third Division; for several years it was the highest category for the city, hence a rivalry against the town's team was generated; in addition to state tournaments and local league.

 Alteños Acatic F.C.

 Reserve team that plays in the Liga TDP, the fourth level of the Mexican league system.